leonstel/techblog_scrape_the_web/readme.md

 password=
 ```

-On start the code will automatically create te tables for you.
+On start the code will automatically create te tables for you through the migration sql.
 The main.py is the main entry point.
 ```
 python main.py